EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

   [EGI Federation Registry](https://aai.egi.eu/federation).
 Note that you need to include either the `client_id` or `id_token_hint` parameter in case the `post_logout_redirect_uri` is included.

+You can use either HTTP GET or HTTP POST to send the logout request to the Logout Endpoint.

 ##### Example Request